A small swim for a hammerhead but a giant leap for marine research.

-To date, there is still very little understanding of scalloped hammerhead migration patterns, with even their general movements largely unknown.
+To date, there is still very little understanding of scalloped hammerhead migration patterns.
+We even largely do not know their general movements.
 An individual named Cassiopeia, though, is helping to fill in the blanks.

 Cassiopeia is a 2.5 m long female scalloped hammerhead.
 The team tagged her with a satellite transmitter back in February 2021 at Darwin Island.
 The data collected showed that Cassiopeia left Darwin and travelled north for about 10 days.

 She then turned East, finally reaching the waters of the Isla del Coco.
 Over her 14 day journey Cassiopeia covered around 700 km (390nm).
 This meant she travelled approximately 50 km per day (28 nm).

 Why did scientists tag Cassiopeia?

 The research is part of the Charles Darwin Foundation’s shark ecology project, the Galapagos National Park Directorate of the Ministry of Environment and Water, the Save Our Seas Foundation Shark Research Center, and the Guy Harvey Research Institute of the Nova Southeastern University (USA).